 They became known as the Winnipeg 'Pegs, and it was under this name that they won their 1st Grey Cup, in 1935.
 This made them the 1st team west of Ontario to win it.
 Winnipeg Tribune sportswriter Vince Leah, as a takeoff on Joe Louis' nickname the Brown Bomber, called the team the Blue Bombers, and so they have been ever since.

-The good news is that the Bombers have won more Grey Cups than any team except Toronto and Edmonton: 10.
-The bad news is that they've gone longer without winning it than any CFL team, last taking the Cup on November 25, 1990, 50-11 over the Edmonton Eskimos at BC Place in Vancouver.
+The good news is that the Bombers have won 10 Grey Cups, more than any team except the Toronto Argonauts and the Edmonton Eskimos.
+The bad news is that they've gone longer without winning it than any CFL team, last taking the Cup on November 25, 1990, 50-11 over the Eskimos at BC Place in Vancouver.
 That was their 3rd Cup in 7 years, and they won 4 in 5 years from 1958 to 1962, under Bud Grant, who would later coach the Minnesota Vikings.
 Grant now has a statue outside the stadium.

 Bud Grant.
 And he was only in his early 30s then.